Frequently Asked Questions on the Timed Entry System

 In 2022, after reviewing comments from members of the public, stakeholders, and elected officials, the NPS implemented a pilot timed entry system to proactively pace visitation into the park.
 Another pilot occured in 2023, with subtle changes based on feedback from visitors, stakeholders, and staff.
 Preliminary data and visitor survey results from both pilot programs demonstrate that timed entry reservations better distribute vehicles and visitors throughout the day, provide more reliable and enjoyable access to the park, and help protect Arches’ extraordinary landscape.

-The park recently solicited public feedback about past visitor experiences under the 2022 and 2023 pilot programs and long-term strategies for visitor access.
+In 2023, the park solicited public feedback about visitor experiences under the 2022 and 2023 pilot programs.
+After another pilot program in 2024, the park has now presented a draft Visitor Access and Experience Plan/EA reviewing possible long-term strategies for visitor access.
 More details on this effort are available on the project website.
 Input received from this process will be used to inform strategies for the future.

 What have we learned from past pilots?

-The park monitored key data, including visitor experience quality, visitor awareness of the program, total ticket sales, daily and hourly vehicle arrivals, parking lot use, vehicles-at-one-time, entrance line length and vehicle processing times, and the number of temporary entrance gate closures.
-The park uncovered three primary findings in its 2022 report:
+The park monitored key data, including visitor experience quality, visitor awareness of the program, total ticket sales, daily and hourly vehicle arrivals, parking lot use, vehicles-at-one-time, entrance line length and vehicle processing times, and the number of temporary entrance gate closures during the pilot programs in 2022, 2023, and 2024.
+The park discussed three primary findings in its 2022 report:

 • Visitor experience quality improved